comp426-2022-fall/a99-team-32/README.md

 - Start on database

 #### 12/05
-- Decide on design on front end
+- Decide on design for front end
 - Complete front page front end

 #### 12/06